-Inverclyde Alliance and Inverclyde HSCP have put in place arrangements for locality planning that meets the statutory obligations of the Community Empowerment (Scotland) Act 2015 and Public Bodies (Joint Working) (Scotland) Act 2014.
+Inverclyde Alliance and Inverclyde HSCP have put in place arrangements for locality planning that meet the needs of both pieces of legislation.
 Six localities have been established which cover the whole of Inverclyde to ensure all communities are able to participate in locality planning.
-Communication and Engagement Groups have been established in all six areas and locality planning groups have been established in two to date.
-The locality areas are
+A Locality Planning Group (LPG) will be established for each of the following localities: